 Ben’s research interests are primarily in the fields of migration, development and African studies.
 He is particularly interested in the relationship between human mobility and development, especially in terms of how migrants and diaspora communities contribute to processes of change in their countries of residence and origin.
 He has explored this relationship principally in African contexts and has held a particular research interest in Nigeria since teaching at a university there in 2000.
 His MSc research examined the everyday practices of British colonial civil servants in Nigeria and his PhD research analysed the role of London-based Nigerian diaspora organisations in development in Nigeria.

 Ben teaches on the Postgraduate Development Management Programme.
-Within this, he chairs the presentation of module T877 Development: context and practice and is part of the production team for the new module T878 Capacities for managing development.
+Within this, he chairs the presentation of module T877 Development: context and practice and was part of the production team for T878 Capacities for managing development.
+He has also been involved in the OU's wider 'Environment and Development' teaching, recently co-chairing the production of the new level 2 module DD213 Evironment and Society.

 Ben is currently supervising the following PhD students:

-Daniel Amankona, ‘The Social and Environmental Impacts of Large Chinese Investment Projects in Africa: The Case of Ghana’ (with Prof. Giles Mohan and Dr. Kevin Collins)
+Daniel Amankona, ‘The Social and Environmental Impacts of Large Chinese Investment Projects in Africa: The Case of Ghana’ (with Dr. Kevin Collins and Prof. Giles Mohan)

-Jamila Elhag Hassan, ‘Transnationalism of the Sudanese Diaspora in London’ (with Prof. Giles Mohan)
+Jamila Elhag Hassan, ‘Transnationalism of the Sudanese Diaspora in Glasgow’ (with Prof. Giles Mohan)

 Chantal Radley, ‘The Chilean Diaspora and the Making of Chilean Development: UK-Based Chileans, Transnational Identities and Relationships to Home’ (with Prof. Giles Mohan and Dr. Parvati Raghuram)